Note: Revenues for privately held companies are statistical evaluations.

 industry and company's robustness during the last recession estimates its ability to weather future recessions.

-Market Share of Competition: Snow Machines vs. Largest Competitors
+Market Share of Snow Machines's Largest Competitors

 A competitive analysis shows these companies are in the same general field as Snow Machines, even though they may not compete head-to-head.